Honey Lemon Salmon

 Instructions

-• In a small bowl, whisk together honey and lemon juice, set aside.
+• In a small bowl, whisk together the honey, lemon zest, lemon juice, soy sauce, and garlic.
+Set the glaze aside.

 Notes

 Storage: Store any leftovers in an airtight container.
 They will last up to 3 days in the fridge.
-To reheat, place on a pan with the skin-side down and reheat until warmed through.
+To reheat, place on a pan and reheat until warmed through.

 Substitutes: For best results, follow the recipe as is.
 However here are some common substitutes that would work well in this recipe.